kollesal/hateSpeech/Readme.md

 There are no missing values in the dataset.

 ### 04 Analysis & Validation
+The most part of outlier detection, descriptive statistics and Verteilungen & Standardisierung has already been made in the Step EDA. <br />
+The main part of this Notebook is, to validate the H0 and H1, whom are defined in 01_Kontext.

 ### 05 Feature Selection & Engineering
 The following Feature Engineering has been made: